 For seven years, from 2001 to 2007, BetterEdit.com was my main online business (I later sold it for $100,000 USD and eventually it was merged with some other companies by the new owners).

 You can hear a short background story of how I started BetterEdit.com by pressing play on the video above.

-This was the first true Laptop Lifestyle online business I created, providing a full-time income stream I could take with me as I traveled the world.
+This was the first true Laptop Lifestyle online business I created, providing a full-time income stream I could take with me as I traveled the world during my early twenties.

 When I sold BetterEdit.com in 2007 the contract I signed with the buyer included a ‘non-compete’ clause with a 24-month expiry.
 This meant I could not start up another online editing business for two years, which was fine by me.

 However, the non-compete clause also meant I could not teach a course about how I built the business, revealing how others could leverage what I call the ‘Services Arbitrage’ business model.
 This was something I had wanted to do for many years, but yet again it would have to wait for at least two more years.